-Another part of Revit that excited me was the title blocks which updates automatically with name of projects, clients, project location, firm name, dates etc.
+Another part of Revit that excited me was the title blocks which update automatically with the name of projects, clients, project locations, firm names, dates etc.

 Unlike CAD where I had to manually update each myself.

-Also elevation (both exterior and interior) are pieces of cake for the elevation tool too.
+Also, elevation (both exterior and interior) are piece of cake for the elevation tool too.
 All you need to do is focus on detailing the building plan and the rest is history.